Our Services

 If you notice these symptoms, speak to a doctor promptly.
 Early treatment can prevent serious complications.

-If you're unsure where your symptoms fall, consider starting with a free online symptom check for Giant Cell Arteritis (Temporal Arteritis) and then follow up with a healthcare professional.
+If you're unsure where your symptoms fall, consider starting with a free online symptom assessment using Ubie's Giant Cell Arteritis (Temporal Arteritis) checker to better understand your risk level and then follow up with a healthcare professional.

 When it comes to temporal artery inflammation, acting early isn't about panic — it's about protection.